hl105/tiktkok-rec-audit/README.md

 ```
 --var1 options: Society, Sports, Beauty <br>

+The Pyktok module was modified to add `suggested words` and `diversification labels`.
+The source code is in the folder `Pyktok`.
+The module can be run with the file `pyktok-collect.py`
 ## Data Cleaning and Analysis
 All files related to data cleaning are in the `data` folder. <br>
 Notebooks related to data anlaysis methods that were selected are in the main path. <br>
 e.g. `jaccard_analysis.ipynb` <br>
-Data analysis methods that were attempted but not selected are in the `attempted_methds` folder.
+Data analysis methods that were attempted but not selected are in the `attempted_methods` folder.